 8. Not well-connected

 Logroño is well-connected in the sense that it is relatively close to many of the major cities in the north, like Bilbao, San Sebastián, Burgos, Pamplona and Zaragoza, but it is not all that easy to get to those places.
-Logroño has a tiny airport that nobody uses, so I usually have to travel from 2 to 4 hours to catch a flight somewhere.
-The buses aren’t all that frequent and in spite of having a fancy new train station just open, there are almost no trains through here.
+Logroño has a tiny airport that nobody uses, so I usually have to travel for two to four hours to catch a flight somewhere.
+The buses aren’t all that frequent, and in spite of having a fancy new train station just opened there are almost no trains through here.
 The best way to get around is by car, which is challenging when you are a poor expat.

 9. Small city